A calculus for modal compact Hausdorff spaces: Admissibility of -rules in

 \end{theorem}

-We now show that the axiom (S9) is preserved by MacNeille completions.
-We will obtain as a consequence that $\MSSIC$ is also complete with respect to zerodimensional modal de Vries algebras, and hence with respect to descriptive frames.
+We now show that (S9) is preserved by MacNeille completions.
+We will obtain as a consequence that $\MSSIC$ is also complete with respect to zero-dimensional modal de Vries algebras, and hence with respect to descriptive frames.

 \begin{proposition} Let $(B, \prec)$ be a compingent algebra satisfying \emph{(S9)}.
 Then ${(\overline{B}, \prec)}$ is a zero-dimensional de Vries algebra. \end{proposition}

 \begin{proof} Suppose that $\alpha \prec \beta$.
 Then by definition of $\prec$ on the MacNeille completion, there are $a,b \in B$ such that $\alpha \le a \prec b \le \beta$.
 By (S9), there is $c \in B$ such that $c \prec c$ and $a \prec c \prec b$.
 Since the inclusion of $B$ into $\overline{B}$ preserves $\prec$, we have $\alpha \prec c \prec \beta$ and $c \prec c$ in $\overline{B}$.
 Therefore, $(\overline{B}, \prec)$ satisfies (S9). \end{proof}